-Capital of Belgium, Brussels is a lively and historical city but also a major European place.
-But Brussels is also the “Art Nouveau” and some beautiful and important cultural places.
+Capital of Belgium, Brussels is a lively and historical city as well as a major European place.
+But Brussels is also a major “Art Nouveau” stopover which unveils some beautiful cultural places.

-Discover the Grand Place, Manneken Pis, the Atomium, the Magritte museum or the Palace of Charles V. Finally we can’t talk about Brussels without mentioning chocolate, french fries and comic strips !
+Discover the Grand Place, Manneken-Pis, the Atomium, the Magritte museum or the Palace of Charles V. Last but not least, we couldn’t talk about Brussels without mentioning chocolate, French fries and comic strips!

 This bronze statuette (J. Duquesnoy the elder, 17th century) embodies the irreverent spirit of Brussels.
 From being a public fountain, the little fellow has now become a legendary figure.
 He has been given numerous costumes and decorations and his wardrobe now comprises some 800 items!
 Manneken-Pis has, alas, been the victim of several acts of vandalism and kidnapping since it was created.

 Unavoidable icon of Brussels, unique creation in the history of architecture), the Atomium is today the most popular tourist attraction of Europe’s Capital.
 The nine spheres represent an iron crystal magnified 165 billion times and offer various exhibitions, a surrealistic walk through tubes and spheres, and the most beautiful 360° panorama over Brussels and its surroundings.